Icelandic Sheepdog Breed Summary

 Affectionate, Loving, Loud, Intelligent and Energetic

-These doggies, as you may have guessed, are a native breed to Iceland!
+These dogs, as you may have guessed, are a native breed to Iceland!
 In fact, they are the only breed in the world to originate from Iceland (probably because it's so cold).
-It's believed that Vikings brought ancestors of the Icelandic Sheepdog to Iceland during the 9th century where they were used to protect and guard livestock, especially lambs, who were often taken by birds of prey.
-They were very nearly extinct by the 1950's where there were only about 50 left in the world!
+It's believed that Vikings bought ancestors of the Icelandic Sheepdog to Iceland during the 9th century where they were used to protect and guard livestock, especially lambs, who were often taken by birds of prey.
+They were very nearly extinct by the 1950s where there were only about 50 left in the world!
 They have since grown in number and popularity, with over 800 in the USA alone!
 They became a recognised breed in 2010.

 |Lifespan||12 - 14 years|

 |Height (at the withers)||Males and Females 43cm - 48cm|